DaleOrders/AWS-Study-Notes/README.md

 ### 1.6.2.
 EC2 Architecture and Resilience

-EC2 instances are virtual machines run on EC2 hosts.
+EC2 instances are virtual machines run on EC2 hosts (which are physical hardware managed by aws).
+Generally runs instances of all the same type, but different sizes.

 Tenancy:

 - **Shared** - Instances are run on shared hardware, but isolated from other customers.
+It is the default.
-- **Dedicated** - Instances are run on hardware that's dedicates to a single customer.
+- **Dedicated** - Instances are run on hardware that's dedicated to a single customer.
   Dedicated instances may share hardware with other instances from the same AWS account that are not Dedicated instances.
 - **Dedicated host** - Instances are run on a physical server fully dedicated for your use.
   Pay for entire host, don't pay for instances.

-- AZ resilient service.
-They run within only one AZ system.
+- **AZ resilient service.
+They run within only one AZ.**
-  - You can't access them cross zone.
+  - You can't access them cross AZ.

-EC2 host contains
+EC2 host contains:

 - Local hardware such as CPU and memory
 - Also have temporary instance store